lindseyr23/GuitarHero430/README.md

 #### Notes:
 - Handle the soldering iron and heat shrink tubing carefully to prevent injuries or damage to components.

 ---

+## Installation

+Once you have set up the boards as per the [schematic](./images/Schematic_guitarhero.png)

+1. **Install Code Composer Studio:**
+ - Download and install [Code Composer Studio](https://www.ti.com/tool/download/CCSTUDIO/12.7.0) on your computer.

+2. **Create Projects for Each Board**
+- OpenCode Composer Studio
+- Create a separate project for each board.
+- Set the target device to MSP430G2553 for each project.

+3. **Run receive_audio.py Script:**
+   - Run the receive_audio.py script on the same computer connected to board 2.

+4. **Have fun!**

+---